PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

 root@mbed-linux-os-1234:~#
 ```

-And when the second root file system partition is active, you might see:
+When the second root file system partition is active, you might see:

 ```
 root@mbed-linux-os-1234:~# lsblk --noheadings --output "MOUNTPOINT,KNAME" | awk '$1=="/" {print $2}'
 mmcblk1p5
 root@mbed-linux-os-1234:~#
 ```

-The partition numbers at the end of the block device names may vary between boards, but, on any particular board the output of the `lsblk` command above should be different before and after a root file system update.
+The partition numbers at the end of the block device names may vary between boards, but on any particular board, the output of the `lsblk` command above is different before and after a root file system update.

 ### Identifying the running applications

-To list all the active applications and their status, use `runc list` .
+To list all the active applications and their statuses, use `runc list` .

 1. The first steps of an application update include stopping and terminating a running instance of the application (if one exists).